 Municipal licenses are valid for a maximum of two years, and they expire on February 14th of every calendar year.

 Make sure to be attentive and fill out your application correctly.
-Visit the city government’s website for more information on municipal licenses in Anchorage.
+More information on municipal licenses in Anchorage can be found here.

 Alaska State Business Licenses and Registration

 No matter what type of construction contractor you are, you’ll find every type of initial application, renewal application, and miscellaneous forms required by you on the official Department of Commerce, Community, and Economic Development and the Division of Corporations, Business and Professional Licensing website.

 Anybody wishing to do business in the State of Alaska must obtain an Alaska Business License.
 Visit this site for more information.

 On top of your federal EIN number, assigned by the IRS, you may be required to register with the Alaska Department of Labor and Workforce Development.
 You may also get more information on business licensing in the State of Alaska from the Department of Commerce.